- Sleep Aids

 Cost considerations for hybrid mattresses include the following points:

 An airbed is defined as any mattress that features air chambers in the support core, rather than foam or coil layers.
-Airbeds have the highest customer satisfaction rating among all mattress types — as well as the highest average price.
+Airbeds have the highest average price among all mattress types.
 When pricing airbed mattresses, consider the following:

 The bed base refers to the part of a bed that supports the mattress.
 Here are a few of the factors to consider when you’re thinking about purchasing a bed base to hold up your mattress.